vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 He offers obeisance to the divine palace,
 “Oṁ, obeisance to Śrīvaikuṇṭha, the divine palace,”
 He offers obeisance to the jeweled pavilion,
-31 Rastelli: “The throne described in the Nityagrantha reveals a cosmology that is different from that of the Saṁhitās.
-The base of the throne and thus of the world is also the ‘supporting power’ (ādhāraśakti).
-However, above it are primary matter (prakṛti), a tortoise, the snake-king Ananta and the earth.
-On top of them the world of Vaikuṇṭha begins.
-It is described from larger to smaller units.
-The Vaikuṇṭha’s largest unit is divyaloka, the divine world.
-Then follow its divine populace (divyajana), a divine town (divyanagara), a divine palace (divyavimāna), and a ‘pavilion-jewel’ (maṇṭaparatna).
-God’s proper throne is in this pavilion, and consists of Ananta, the eight conditions of the buddhi, again Ananta, a lotus, nine śaktis, a yoga-pedestal (yogapīṭha), a bed (paryaṅka), Ananta, and a footstool.
-God is present here, together with His goddesses Śrī, Bhūmi, and Nīlā, and His other servants” (2005: 127).
 123
 Rāmānuja’s Nityagrantham (“Manual of Daily Worship”): A Translation 359 “Oṁ, obeisance to the jeweled pavilion made of bliss,”